 We then analyze relevant signal kinematic distributions for $\pi_d$'s and muons at the Belle II in Figs.~\ref{fig:dark_pion_kinematics} and~\ref{fig:muon_kinematics}.
-First, as the $m_{\pi_d}$ increases from BP1 to BP3, the $N_{\pi_d}$ distribution (top-left) decreases from approximately 6 to 2.
+First, as the $m_{\pi_d}$ increases from BP1 to BP3, the $N_{\pi_d}$ distribution ({top left}) decreases from approximately 6 to 2.
 Regarding the decay length, $R_{xy}$ and $R_z$ represent the transverse and longitudinal decay lengths of the dark pions in the lab frame, respectively.
 According to Eq.~\eqref{eq:proper_decay_length}, under fixed parameters and with $f_{\pi_d} = m_{\pi_d}$, the proper decay length satisfies $c\tau_0 \propto 1/m_{\pi_d}^3$.
-Therefore, lighter $\pi_d$'s have longer decay lengths, and their $R_{xy}$ (top-right) and $R_z$ (bottom-left) distributions exhibit larger values and longer tails.
-Finally, the $\theta_{\rm lab}(\text{track})$ distribution (bottom-right) is significantly dispersed for the BP1, while the other two BPs exhibit relatively concentrated distributions.
+Therefore, lighter $\pi_d$'s have longer decay lengths, and their $R_{xy}$ ({top right}) and $R_z$ ({bottom left}) distributions exhibit larger values and longer tails.
+Finally, the $\theta_{\rm lab}(\text{track})$ distribution ({bottom right}) is significantly dispersed for the BP1, while the other two BPs exhibit relatively concentrated distributions.
 By comparing $E$ and $p_T$ of daughter particles, it can be seen that for BP1 and BP2, the leading and subleading $p_T$ $\pi_d$'s have similar $p_z$ values, leading to small differences in their $\Delta\theta_{\rm lab}$ distributions.
 In contrast, for the BP3, although its $p_T$ distribution is similar, the leading $\pi_d$ carries higher energy, resulting in a larger $p_z$ difference.
 The greater difference in boost further leads to a significant separation in their $\theta_{\rm lab}$ distributions.

-As shown in Fig.~\ref{fig:muon_kinematics}, the $p_T(\mu)$ distribution (top-left) is similar to that in the BaBar analysis.
-In the $m_{\mu^+\mu^-}$ distribution (top-right), the reconstructed mass peaks clearly appear near the respective $m_{\pi_d}$: $0.32$ GeV, $0.7$ GeV, and $1$ GeV for BP1, BP2, and BP3, respectively, but exhibit different levels of broadening.
-The width of these distributions is influenced by momentum resolutions of muons~\cite{Adachi:2018qme,Kang:2021oes}:
+As shown in Fig.~\ref{fig:muon_kinematics}, the $p_T(\mu)$ distribution ({top left}) is similar to that in the BaBar analysis.
+In the $m_{\mu^+\mu^-}$ distribution ({top right}), the reconstructed mass peaks clearly appear near the respective $m_{\pi_d}$, $0.32$ GeV, $0.7$ GeV, and $1$ GeV for BP1, BP2, and BP3, respectively, but exhibit different levels of broadening.
+The width of these distributions is influenced by momentum resolutions of muons~\cite{Adachi:2018qme,Kang:2021oes},